PSControls/test-project/README.md

 This is a test project to test docker container and start up script functionality with Node-Red projects.

-To run the project, type the following line into a linux terminal windo: curl -o - https://raw.githubusercontent.com/PSControls/test-project/main/startup.sh| bash
+To run the project, type the following line into a linux terminal window: curl -o - https://raw.githubusercontent.com/PSControls/test-project/main/startup.sh| bash

 ### About